jekinney/message-api/README.md

 ## NOTE

 * Run migrations and seeder (sail artisan migrate --seed).
-In a prod environed you will want to run the AclSeeder but adjust how you have a user.
-DO NOT USE THE DEFAULT as it is a security issue (generic).
+* In a prod environment you will want to run the AclSeeder.
+DO NOT USE THE DEFAULT as it is a security issue (generic users created for local testing/usage).